 If you put money into certain types of retirement accounts like an IRA or traditional 401(k), then those contributions are tax-deductible, although you’ll pay tax when you withdraw the money in retirement.
 Depending on the type of retirement account you have, the contribution limits can be quite generous.
 If you don’t need the extra money now, deferring the tax by contributing it to your retirement savings can be a great option.

 If you put money into a Roth account, be aware that the contributions are taxable now, but will be tax-free when you take them out at retirement.

 7. File and Pay Your Taxes on Time

 Depending on the tax forms you need to file, you must meet deadlines set by the IRS and your state department of revenue.
 For example, if you’re filing an S Corporation or a partnership return, you need to have those to the IRS by the middle of March.
 Personal tax returns are typically due by the middle of April.

 With an extra three months to file your personal return, you should have plenty of time to get your tax filings in order.
 However, if you don’t file and pay taxes on time, it’s likely you will need to pay penalties and interest, so staying organized will save you from those fees.

 8. Pay Estimated Taxes Throughout the Year

 You can’t wait until Tax Day to pay all your taxes for the year.
-Instead, you’ll need to work out how much you owe in self-employment, federal and state taxes four times a year and pay that as estimated tax.
-This will help you stay on top of your cash flow and means you’ll be prepared come Tax Day.
+Instead, you’ll need to work out how much you owe in self-employment, and federal and state taxes four times a year and pay that as an estimated tax.
+This will help you stay on top of your cash flow, and means you’ll be prepared come Tax Day.
 It will also reduce your likelihood of underpaying and being subject to penalties.

 Get Tax Filing Help with Incfile